al-ce/karaml/README.md

   tilde:
     - grave_accent_and_tilde
     - [left_shift]
+  screen_saver: shell(open -b com.apple.ScreenSaver.Engine) # Start Screen Saver

 /base/:
   ⌘ | ⏎: app(WezTerm)
   tilde: '`'
   '`': tilde
+/sys:
+  m-s: screen_saver
 ```

 In the above example, the Unicode character `⏎` can be used as an alias for
 `return_or_enter`, and `tilde` can be used as an alias for a tilde `~`
-character.
+character, and `screen_saver` is aliased to a shell command to enable the
+screen saver.

 Now these can be used in any layer in the config.
 In the example,
 `⌘ | ⏎` (`return_or_enter` with the `command` modirief) is used to launch
 WezTerm, and `tilde` key's usual function has been reversed so that now you
 have to press shift + the backtick character to get a backtick instead of vice
 versa.
+And finally, the `m-s` key combination is used to start the screen
+saver if the `/sys` layer is active.

 This aliasing feature does not give you the ability to create aliases for the
 modifier field of a karaml mapping.
 That will come in future updates.
 You can